What are lender credits?

 Both lender credits and discount points involve negotiating with your mortgage lender for the deal you want.
 You’ll be in a better position to negotiate low closing costs and a low rate if lenders want your business.
 That means presenting yourself as a creditworthy borrower in as many areas as you can.
 Lenders typically give the best rates to borrowers with a:

 - Credit score above 720

 - Debt-to-income ratio below 43%

 - Clean credit report with no late payments

 Of course, you don’t need to be perfect in all these areas to qualify for a mortgage.
-For instance, FHA loans allow credit scores as low as 580.
-And if you qualify for a USDA or VA loan, you can buy with 0% down.
+Some types of loans offer buyers a more flexible home purchase experience, including: